thiyangt/ThiTal/content/post/owsd.md

 ## My 180 seconds might have been short, but the impact they created will stay with me for a long time.

+## Thank you

+A huge thank you to Erin Johnson and Giulia Signori of the OWSD Secretariat.
+They highlighted the positive aspects of each talk and appreciated the valuable messages shared with the audience.
+The way they organized the event was also an excellent learning experience for us, providing insights into effective event planning and audience engagement.

+A big shout-out to UNESCO-OWSD and The World Academy of Sciences (TWAS) for providing this valuable opportunity by organizing such an impactful event,

+## My 180 seconds might have been short, but the impact it created will stay with me for a long time.

 <img src="/post/owsd/owsd1.png" alt="posit" width="900"/>